 Adult Activities on Disney Cruise Line

-There are plenty of adult only activities to enjoy, proving that Disney Cruise Line is for adults too but also that the creators of the ships cared enough about them to focus on adult-only activities.
+There are plenty of adult-only activities to enjoy, proving that Disney Cruise Line is for adults too but also that the ships' creators cared enough about them to focus on adult-only activities.

-There’s trivia nights, nightclubs and specialty tastings (yes, with alcohol) to name a few.
-DCL also offers adult only excursions at some ports.
+There are trivia nights, nightclubs, and specialty tastings (yes, with alcohol) to name a few.
+DCL also offers adult-only excursions at some ports.

 Food and Drink Areas for Adults, without Kids

-Disney focuses on excellence in food, no matter if it’s within their theme parks or around their Walt Disney World property.
+Disney focuses on excellence in food, whether within their theme parks or around their Walt Disney World property.

 The majority of dining areas aboard DCL ships are for every guest aboard, regardless of age.
 But there are plenty of dining options for adults only.